alexpchin/react-training-workshop/end/lessons.md

 However, React Router tries to avoid unmounting components and remounting them because it's expensive.
 So, if you change URLs on your app but both URLs use the same component, it won't be remounted.
 (You can prove this - clicking from "About Jack" to "Home" and then to "About Phil" _does_ work, because the routes use different components).

 Instead, React Router changes the _properties_ given to the component.
-Therefore, we need to make sure we are notified whenever the properties change, and refetch teh data accordingly.
+Therefore, we need to make sure we are notified whenever the properties change, and refetch the data accordingly.
 The [React Route lifecycle docs](https://github.com/reactjs/react-router/blob/master/docs/guides/ComponentLifecycle.md) are a very worthy read.

 When we navigate from `/users/jackfranklin` to `/users/leggetter` the `Users` component will have `componentWillReceiveProps(nextProps)` called.
 If `this.props.params.username` has changed, we need to refetch the data.